jlocanhoto/beecrowd/README.md

 # beecrowd

-To read Beecrowd inputs in JavaScript, you can define the prompt function as follows:
+To read Beecrowd exercises inputs in JavaScript, you can define the prompt function as follows:

 ```javascript
 const fs = require('fs')